jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # [fit] `final`
 # **word**

-^ Use final anywhere you haven't explicitly committed to supporting inheritance.
-Otherwise, bugs may result!
+^ In Swift, use final anywhere you haven't explicitly committed to supporting inheritance.
+This helps prevent the fragile base class problem.

 ---